Nanoleptic/nanoleptic.github.io/stuff/gaeel.md

 * [gaeel@nanoleptic.net](mailto:gaeel@nanoleptic.net)
 * Over the phone (France): *(+33) 6 18 95 95 38*

-I've worked on and participated on some [projects](/gaeel-projects), check them out maybe?
+I've worked on and participated in some [projects](/gaeel-projects), check them out maybe?

 There's also my [portfolio](gaeel-portfolio) of moving pictures if you want more exciting eye-candy